ycj28c/scribble/_posts/2017-03-01-spring-boot-swagger-tip.md

 }
 ```

-How To Run Insight-api With Swagger
+How To Run SpringBoot With Swagger
 ---------------------
 * Run project by spring-boot:
 ```